cmu-csd-phd/csd-blog/website/content/2024/mariposa.md

 artifact solver, which is the version used in the project’s artifact.

-Mariposa takes as input each query solver pair \\( (q, s) \\) and outputs a stability category.
-In Figure 1, each
-stacked bar shows the proportions of different categories in a project-solver pair.
+We run each project-solver pair through Mariposa.
+For each original query in a project, Mariposa outputs a stability category.
+Therefore, each project-solver pair is associated with a breakdown of different stability categories, plotted as stacked bars in In Figure 1.
 Focusing on Z3 4.12.1 (the right-most group), the unstable proportion is the highest in Komodo\\(_D \\) (\\( 5.0\\% \\)), and \\(2.6\\%\\) across all queries.
 This might not seem like a significant number, but think of the